Power to the peopleBy BuffaloGrid

 The hub was given away to local agents, primarily coffee farmers known to Schluter.
 They used the hub to sell phone charges to customers, gaining extra revenue, while providing accessible and affordable phone charging to local communities.
 Customers paid for a charge by sending a text to a local number, and agents received a monthly mobile payment with a cut of the revenue from Buffalo Grid.

 The pilot proved that the system worked, and Buffalo Grid next turned their attention to India, home to the world’s largest in-country, off-grid population: 304 million, and 67% of the rural population, according to a 2015 report by Washington Post.
-In 2015, they ran a 12-month trial in Uttar Pradesh – home to 200 million people in an area roughly the size of the UK.
+In 2015, they ran a 12-month trial in Uttar Pradesh – home to 64 million people.
 Villages were selected according to open source data, remote surveying techniques and a proprietary grading system based on grid power, foot traffic and network signal to ensure maximum impact.

 Not all of the 24 villages suffered from grid problems.
 In fact, Buffalo Grid’s Chief Operating Officer, Daniel Fogg, says that “our most successful locations have actually been in fully powered villages.
-We initially believed that Buffalo Grid was about necessity, but we now believe it’s about convenience.”
+We initially believed that Buffalo Grid was only about necessity, but now we understand that it's about convenience as well.”

 Throughout the trial, Buffalo Grid delivered over 250,000 mobile phone charges to over 62,000 unique users, which roughly translates to 2 million hours of air-time calls.
 At the same time, 24 local agents received a 30% share of revenue, “which for some of our most successful agents, has seen an increase of nearly 50% of their monthly average income,” says Fogg.

-Agents were paid by Premium SMS, M-Pesa or Paytm, all of which could also be used to purchase a charge.
+Agents were paid by Paytm or bank transfer, while Premium SMS, M-Pesa or Paytm could be used by customers to purchase a phone charge.
 Buffalo Grid provided the first 15 minutes for free, after which it charged a small amount between three and eight rupees depending on length of charge and location.

 For some of the agents the extra revenue is life enhancing.
 “About 70% of my income from Buffalo Grid goes straight to my children,” says Anita, an agent in Kundur, in India.
 “The rest, I spend on myself.
 I can send my daughter to dance class, pay for school fees and books.
 Before Buffalo Grid my daughter did not go to dance class."